wlush/wlush/README.md

 - I'm currently exploring how ocean currents influence coastal biogeographic structure
 - I'm interested in developing tools that are accessible for both other researchers and the general public

-- You can email me at Will.Lush@unh.edu
+- You can email me at wl1039@wildcats.unh.edu